Benefits of Volunteering

 Website Content Admin

 Can you use WordPress?
-Could you spare a couple of hours per week to support with updating web content and creating new pages?
+Could you spare about an hour per week to support with updating web content and creating new pages?
 A chance to showcase your creativity and get involved supporting the charity’s aims.

 Indirect Fundraising Volunteer